 Depending on individual circumstances, it is possible to obtain from the court an order that “no conviction be recorded”.
 This is called a section 19B order.
 Although not easy to obtain, it is not impossible.

-Do not ignore the notice.
+Do not ignore a Court Attendance Notice.
 This is the worst you can do.
 It will not go away and the Court can impose massive fines if you do not attend.

 You should immediately engage a lawyer so they can represent you in Court and try to get the best outcome possible in terms of fines and, where applicable, a s19B Order.